-If you’re intimidated by the idea of hosting Thanksgiving for the first time these 7 tips make it so much more do-able!
+If you’re intimidated by the idea of hosting Thanksgiving for the first time, these 7 tips for Hosting Thanksgiving make it easy!

 Keep stress to a minimum with all the planning and get a head start with a Basic Thanksgiving Dinner Menu for first-timers.

-What is the most stressful part of planning food for the holidays or having people over?
+The most stressful part of hosting and planning food for the holidays?

-Years ago, I created a Thanksgiving Dinner Schedule, including a list of cleaning tasks to take the guesswork out of getting everything on the table at the same time.
-It makes a huge difference seeing it in black and white to see where adjustments are needed.
+Years ago, I created a Thanksgiving Prep Schedule, including a list of cleaning tasks to take the guesswork out of getting everything on the table.
+Seeing it in black and white makes a huge difference to see where adjustments are needed.

 This extra investment of time will be a benefit for years to come since Thanksgiving dinner doesn’t change drastically.
 I use a general outline, but you can make it as detailed as you would like—feel free to copy and use my Thanksgiving schedule as a guide.